 2. Into a large bowl sift together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
 In another large bowl with an electric mixer beat eggs until thickened slightly and lemon colored (about 3 minutes with a standing mixer or 5 minutes with a hand-held mixer).
 Slowly add oil, buttermilk, vanilla, and melted chocolate mixture to eggs, beating until combined well.
 Add sugar mixture and beat on medium speed until just combined.
 Divide batter between pans (being sure not to fill pans higher than 2/3 full — bake off extra batter in muffin tins or ramekins) and bake in middle of oven until a tester inserted in center comes out clean, 1 hour to 1 hour and 10 minutes.

-3. Meanwhile, make the icing: In a small saucepan over direct heat set on low, melt the chocolate.
+3. Meanwhile, make the icing: In a small saucepan over direct heat set on low (or over a double boiler—see comments below for tips), melt the chocolate.
 Stir in the confectioners’ sugar.
 Stir in the eggs — a flat bottomed whisk is good for this.
 (I use a whisk until the ingredients are blended and then switch to a heat-proof spatula.)
 Cook over low to medium-low until thick.
 Stir in the butter one tablespoon at a time.
 Set aside to cool.
 Transfer to a glass measuring cup with a spout for easy pouring or store in whatever vessel you wish.